 The scheme defines construction as encompassing permanent and temporary building work, but it also includes:

 Put simply, if you build, make, or disassemble buildings then you’re likely to come under the jurisdiction of the Construction Industry Scheme.
 If you need to know whether you are going to be affected by CIS, then simply get in touch with us today.

 Failure to comply with the terms of the scheme can lead to substantial fines, so it’s important to have experts to call upon whenever you’re unsure of anything.
 Mercian Accountants are available whenever you need us, and we’ll never be too busy to take your call.

 A complete service for the construction industry

 When you engage Mercian Accountants you can put all your CIS worries aside.
 We’ll take care of the complete process for you, from first registration to withholding the payments and producing pay slips.
-It’s a comprehensive CIS management service that also means we can take care of all the paperwork from our own offices so that you won’t drown under a sea of forms and invoices.
+It’s a comprehensive CIS management service that means we can take care of all the paperwork from our own offices so you won’t drown under a sea of forms and invoices.

 Advice in plain English